Construction Site Safety

 Communication is a major factor in keeping employees safe.
 Staff should communicate with each other and with any alternative party if they identify potential risks.
 Those working onsite should be aware of existing potential hazards but also have a conscious awareness of other dangers.

-Employers should check-in with lone workers and keep in touch.
+HSE guidance states employers must check-in with lone workers and keep in touch.
 Make sure staff clearly understand any systems and procedures used which can include:

 – when supervisors should visit and observe lone workers

 – knowing where lone workers are, with pre-agreed intervals of regular contact, using phones, radios, email etc

 – other devices for raising the alarm, operated manually or automatically